datagrok-ai/public/help/develop/admin/quality-assurance.md

 systems, and our [community](https://community.datagrok.ai/) to gather feedback and identify issues.

-Users can report an issue directly in one of our issue tracking systems.
+You can report an issue directly in one of our issue tracking systems.
 We use [JIRA](https://reddata.atlassian.net/) for internal issues, integrated with BitBucket, and [GitHub Tracker](https://github.com/datagrok-ai/public/issues) for all externally